filestack/filestack-js/README.md

 ## Promises

 This library requires an environment that implements the [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object spec.
-If you target IE11 you will need to add a `Promise` polyfill to your page or application.
+If you target IE11 or iOS before 8.0 you will need to add a `Promise` polyfill to your page or application.

 **Polyfills we recommend:**